Direct Enrollment: University of Perugia

 Proficiency and Admission Requirements

-Students should have a minimum of four semesters of Italian language courses and have achieved a B2+ proficiency in Italian based on the Common European Framework.
+Students should have a minimum of four semesters of Italian language courses and have achieved a B2 proficiency in Italian based on the Common European Framework.
+The Umbra advisor will arrange a Skype call between you and Umbra’s Italian professors to evaluate your language proficiency and respond to any questions you might have about the program.
+In some cases, a letter of recommendation from an Italian professor at your home institution can substitute the call, however, Umbra highly recommends skyping as a way to get to know faculty and staff who will be supporting you through your experience.
 This particular Direct Enrollment program is designed for motivated and mature students who are interested in immersing themselves fully in the Italian culture and university educational system.